top of page

 Our Quest

-More specifically, we're on a quest for Directed Donors, which allows living kidney donors with Mike's same blood type O+ (including donors with blood types O+ and O-) to name Mike as the person to receive their donated kidneys.
+#1.
+Directed Donors: Directed Donors are living kidney donors with Mike's compatible blood type (blood types O+ and O-) who are willing to name Mike as the person to receive their donated kidneys.

 In fact, two members of our family have already chosen to Give the Gift of Life by donating kidneys to others.
 These family members are now well into their 70s -- living without complications.